-- If selected, you will attend a language course lasting five to six months (at least until level B1*) in your home country.
-Alternatively, if you already have some working knowledge of the German language, you may be asked to take shorter classes in Germany.
+- If selected, you will attend an intensive language course lasting six to ten months in your home country or in our own language school in Germany.
+Alternatively, if you already have some working knowledge of the German language, you may be asked to take shorter classes.

 Important: The process is FREE of charge to you.
 Your future employer or CAPITALENT MEDICAL is paying for the language course.
 Furthermore, you will receive a stipend during the time of the language course.
 This allows you to fully concentrate on learning the language.
 Mastering the German language is a key success factor for your happiness in the new work environment and for your successful integration in Germany.
-In our system, you invest the necessary time and energy to successfully learn German – and we find for you the job of your dreams.
+In our system, you invest the necessary time and energy to successfully learn German – while we take care of all the necessary administrative procedures (including your visa and work permit) and find for you the job of your dreams!

 Young professionals from within the European Union must pass through a standardized degree recognition process.
 Professionals from outside the European Union require case-to-case assessment for their degree recognition.
 Regardless of which process you will need to pass through, you will benefit from our significant experience that will allow you to pass these processes as quickly and as easily as possible!

 We will lay out all the necessary foundational pieces for you to have the most successful start to your career in the German health care industry.
 We do this even before you arrive in Germany – this is another unique feature of CAPITALENT MEDICAL.

 We will work hard to gain your trust and to individually support you throughout the whole process.
 You can rely on us.